 Having made this selection, the web tool displays performance information only for universities that meet these mapping criteria.
-This process has been further streamlined for the 2016 edition, reducing the number of required steps, to help the user get their comparison results more quickly and efficiently.
+This process has been further streamlined, reducing the number of required steps, to help the user get their comparison results more quickly and efficiently.